-According to our survey of the literature on \ac{mmw} localization algorithms and to the above discussion, we identify two broad categories in the available literature: \begin{enumerate} \item Algorithms \emph{tailored} to \ac{mmw} communication protocols and schemes, that exploit protocol operations to extract geometric scenario information and infer the location of the devices. \item \emph{General} algorithms that apply well-known range-based or range-free localization approaches to \ac{mmw} communications. \end{enumerate} Algorithms in the first category are mainly angle-based or \ac{csi}-based: they infer the angle of arrival structure by leveraging, e.g., sector measurements in communication protocols.
+According to our survey of the literature on \ac{mmw} localization algorithms and to the above discussion, we identify two broad categories in the available literature: \begin{enumerate} \item Algorithms \emph{tailored} to \ac{mmw} communication protocols and schemes, that exploit protocol operations to extract geometric scenario information and infer the location of the devices; \item \emph{General} algorithms that apply well-known range-based or range-free localization approaches to \ac{mmw} communications. \end{enumerate} The algorithms in the first category are mainly angle-based or \ac{csi}-based: they infer the angle of arrival structure by leveraging, e.g., sector measurements in communication protocols.
 Then, they use angle information to localize a device.
 By way of contrast, the algorithms in the second category are not necessarily \ac{mmw}-specific.
 These works can be further subdivided by considering where the algorithm mainly runs: \begin{enumerate} \item In \emph{client-centric} algorithms, the intelligence mainly resides on the client, which may collect location-dependent measurements by receiving signals from one or multiple \acp{ap}, and by estimating its own location locally.
-This approach is useful for systems that need to scale to up a large number of devices, as each device runs the algorithm independently. \item In \emph{\ac{ap}-centric} algorithm, the intelligence resides in a computing entity connected to one or multiple APs, which coalesce their measurements from multiple clients in order to estimate the location of each client.
-These schemes are ideal for seamless network management purposes (e.g., to optimize client-\ac{ap} associations) but scale less than client-centric approaches when the number of clients increases. \item Schemes based on \emph{\ac{ap}-client cooperation} are based on a shared intelligence, where both one or more \acp{ap} and the client run portions of the localization algorithm, and possibly exchange information to finally estimate the client location. \end{enumerate} In our scan of the literature, we observed a comparatively small number of works that employ a form of machine learning to compute location estimates.
-We believe this is due to localization being a somewhat understood problem, whereby the community prefers the use of understandable and optimizable signal processing algorithm rather than training black-box machine learning models.
-Yet, these prove a feasible solution in some cases, e.g., when a huge database of different location-dependent features is available, and the complexity of the considered indoor environment prevents straightforward modeling.
+This approach is useful for systems that need to scale to up a large number of devices, as each device runs the algorithm independently.
+Literature surveyed: \cite{5gRssi2020beam, Vashist2020ml,rssi2014icc,wbfps2020Infocom,olivier2016lightweight,palacios2019single,henkAoD2020Icassp,Yassin2017SimultaneousCI,clam2018Palacios,palacios2017jade,BeamAoD,polar2020Infocom,Yassin2018GeometricAI,MOSAIC2018slam, doaLf2017}